caribec/caribec/README.md

 ## Hi there 👋

+My name is Carissa, and I'm a Computer Science student specializing in Software Design!

+- 🔭 I’m currently working on a weather application that pulls real time data
+- 🌱 I’m currently learning python, and javascript

 <!--
 **caribec/caribec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.